 I hope you enjoyed this instalment of Exploring FPGA Graphics, but nothing beats creating your own designs.
 Here are a few suggestions to get you started:

-- Load your own picture into the framebuffer using img2fmem
+- Create your own picture with img2fmem